-Iranian military forces hold routine exercises according to a deof the country in order to test their weaponry and equipment and evaluate their combat preparedness.
+Iranian military forces hold routine exercises according to a detailed schedule in various parts of the country in order to test their weaponry and equipment and evaluate their combat preparedness.

 Emphasizing the importance of conducting such drills in the border areas, the IRGC commander said that Kermanshah region has seen many acts of bravery during the period of the Iraq's 1980s imposed war on Iran and in confronting opposition groups and the ongoing is being held to strengthen the capabilities of the armed forces and improve the security of the region.